-The school allows staff, including temporary and peripatetic staff, and visitors to use personal mobile phones and devices only in designated areas and if this is for personal use this must never be in the presence of students.
+The school allows staff, including temporary and peripatetic staff, to use personal mobile phones and devices for school related business only as necessary.
 Under no circumstance does the school allow a member of staff to contact a student or parent/carer using their personal device.

-Parents/carers may only use personal mobile phones and devices in designated areas unless otherwise informed, e.g. for specific events and activities.
-Under no circumstance should images be taken at any time on school premises or on off-site school events and activities of anyone other than their own child, unless there is a pre-specified permission from the Principal.
+Parents/carers may only use personal mobile phones and devices unless otherwise informed, e.g. for specific events and activities.
+Under no circumstance should images be taken at any time on school premises or on off-site school events and activities of anyone other than their own child unless there is a pre-specified permission from the Online Safety Lead.
 When a parent/carer is on school premises but not in a designated area, their phone/s must be switched off and out of sight.

-Students are allowed to bring personal mobile devices/phones to school but must not use them for personal purposes within lesson time.
-In lesson times all such devices must be switched off.
-Under no circumstance should students use their personal mobile devices/phones to take images of
+Students are allowed to bring personal mobile devices/phones to school but must not use them for personal purposes during the school day.
+During the school day all such devices must be switched off and out of sight.
+Under no circumstance should students use their personal mobile devices/phones to take images of that is brought into school.

-- any other student any other student whilst the students are in school - any member of staff
+- any other student unless they and their parents have given agreement in advance and not during the school day. - any member of staff

-The school is not responsible for the loss, damage or theft of any personal mobile device that is brought into school.
+The school is not responsible for the loss, damage or theft of any personal mobile device